-Exercise 5 - Discharge lounge
+Exercise 5 - Patient collection

-Our fifth and final exercise required the volunteers to locate the discharge lounge.

-They were given the following brief details: 'You are picking a friend up after their stay in hospital: Salford Royal - Inpatients Discharge Lounge, Ladywell Building.
-You have arrived by car and park in the main car park.'
+You are picking a friend up after their stay in hospital:

+Salford Royal - Inpatients Discharge Lounge, Ladywell Building

+You have arrived by car and park in the main car park.

 This final exercise took our volunteers on average 8 minutes to complete with the majority saying they felt it was quite easy.
 For those who found it difficult, they had relied upon referencing the wall map in the hospital to the right of main reception, which appeared to give incorrect information.
 As before, hospital volunteers provided much needed clarification to help guide them across to the main building.